gayanthirahubaddhe/Climate_change_trend/README.md

 🌍 Global Warming Trend Analysis - City Temperature Data

-This project analyzes long-term temperature trends across thousands of global cities using R.
+This project analyses long-term temperature trends across thousands of global cities using R.
 The goal is to identify patterns of climate warming, understand regional and hemispheric differences, and highlight the most affected areas.

 📊 Objectives

-🌡️ Analyze temperature trends in cities worldwide over time 🌍 Compare warming rates across regions and hemispheres 🚦 Classify cities into risk zones based on warming intensity 🔥 Identify cities with the fastest warming trends
+🌡️ Analyse temperature trends in cities worldwide over time 🌍 Compare warming rates across regions and hemispheres 🚦 Classify cities into risk zones based on warming intensity 🔥 Identify cities with the fastest warming trends